JavascriptDon/Frontend-Mentor-Challenges/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenge, you need a basic understanding of HTML, CSS and Javascript.**

 ## Links